Click here to view Dr. Retzler's HormoneSynergy® Longevity BLOG

 • Daily sun exposure without protection

-• Intermittent intense exposure (vacations, outdoor events)
+• Intermittent intense exposure during vacations or outdoor events

 • Lack of consistent skin protection habits